katemorkeski/wang-lab/README.md

 # Wang Lab

-A private repository for the Wang Lab's digital lab notebooks and project-related code.
+A repository for the Wang Lab's digital lab notebooks and project-related code.